- ASU Hosts Nozzle Maker Workshop

-- Graduate students may keep working on their projects, or something related, and undergraduates could participate in an internship.
+- Graduate students may keep working on their projects, or something related, and undergraduates will participate in an internship.

-- This would be a short term appointment - the duration will be determined by funding availability and the recovery times in PR.
+- This is a short term appointment - the duration will be determined by funding availability and the recovery times in PR.